stephen1-hub/International-Football-Performance-Intelligence-Framework/README.md

-# 2026 International Friendly Performance Intelligence Framework
+# ⚽ 2026 International Friendly Performance Intelligence Framework

-## Project Overview
+## Overview

-Football analysis often focuses on wins, losses, and goals scored.
-However, these metrics do not always explain why teams perform the way they do.
+As teams prepare for the 2026 FIFA World Cup, international friendly matches provide valuable insights into tactical identity, attacking efficiency, defensive stability, and overall team readiness.

-This project develops a Football Performance Intelligence Framework using international friendly match data from 2026.
-The objective is to identify attacking strengths, defensive foundations, finishing efficiency, team profiles, and match vulnerabilities across international teams.
+This project develops a Football Performance Intelligence Framework to evaluate national team performance beyond traditional metrics such as wins, losses, and goals scored.

-The analysis answers five key business questions that coaches, analysts, federations, broadcasters, and scouting departments may find valuable.
+Using 2026 international friendly match data, the framework answers five key performance questions through custom football intelligence metrics and interactive visualizations.

+An interactive Streamlit dashboard was also developed to enable exploration of team performance across multiple dimensions.

 ---

-## Business Questions
+## Project Objectives

+The analysis seeks to answer:

-### 1. Which teams have the strongest attacks?
+1. Which teams have the strongest attacking structures?

-An Attack Intelligence Index (AII) was developed using:

-* Goals Scored per Match
-* Expected Goals (xG)
-* Possession
-* Shots on Target

-#### Key Finding

-Germany emerged as the strongest attacking team in the dataset, while Bulgaria and Brazil ranked among the most effective attacking sides.
+2. Which teams are overperforming or underperforming expected goals (xG)?
+3. Which teams possess the strongest defensive foundations?
+4. Which teams profile as genuine contenders ahead of the World Cup?
+5. During which match phases are teams most vulnerable defensively?

 ---

-### 2. Which teams are overperforming or underperforming their expected goals?
+## Dashboard Features

+The Streamlit dashboard includes:

+* ⚔️ Attack Intelligence Rankings
+* 🎯 Finishing Efficiency Analysis
+* 🛡️ Defensive DNA Rankings
+* 📊 Team Profile Segmentation
+* ⏱️ Match Vulnerability Analysis
+* 📈 Interactive Visualizations
+* 📋 Downloadable Rankings and Tables

+---

+## Business Question 1: Which Teams Have the Strongest Attacks?

+### Attack Intelligence Index (AII)

+A custom attacking metric was developed using:

+* Goals Scored per Match (40%)
+* Shots on Target (25%)
+* Expected Goals (xG) (20%)
+* Possession (15%)

+### Key Findings

+Top attacking teams included:

+1. Germany
+2. Bulgaria
+3. Brazil
+4. Republic of Ireland
+5. Morocco

+These teams consistently generated high-quality chances while maintaining strong attacking efficiency.

+---

+## Business Question 2: Which Teams Are Overperforming or Underperforming xG?

+### Finishing Efficiency

-A Finishing Efficiency metric was developed:
+Finishing Efficiency was calculated as:

-Finishing Efficiency = Goals Scored per Match ÷ Expected Goals (xG)
+Goals Scored per Match ÷ Expected Goals (xG)

-#### Key Findings

-**Most Clinical Teams**
+### Most Clinical Teams

 * Ivory Coast
 * Austria